deBubz/StudyNotes/Uni/y1s1/IntroIS/revision/rev8.md

 # Aquiring Information Systems and Applications

-The plannign process for new IS/IT application begin with the analyis of the organisational strategic plan.
+The planning process for new IS/IT application __begin__ with the analyis of the organisational strategic plan.
 This is to identify the firm's overal mission and goal (IS should suport the org to reach their goals)

 > IT Steering Committee establishes IT priorities and ensure the IS function address the organisation's needs.